eco-craft/ecocraft-backend/README.md

 # EcoCraft Backend

 This repo is a RESTful API for the EcoCraft application.
 It will run on Google Cloud Run.
-The following are steps to running it locally and in production:
+The following are steps to running it locally:

 ## Local Development
 1. Get the service account key with permission to Firestore and Cloud Storage.
 Then, place it into `config/service-account-key.json`.
 The service account key is used only for local development.
 This is because, in production, the service account will be mounted with Cloud Run service.